pustotnik/zenmake/docs/buildconf-taskparams.rst

         install-path : '${PREFIX}/exe'

-    By default this parameter is false for standalone runcmd tasks.
+    This parameter is false for standalone runcmd tasks by default.

     It's possible to use :ref:`selectable parameters<buildconf-select>`
     to set this parameter.